Allsup Awards Disability Literacy Grant To The Parkinson’s Foundation

 “I wish I had been told about [groups like the Parkinson’s Foundation] when I was first diagnosed,” read another.
 “Trawling the net for information on Parkinson’s can lead to scare stories and quack cures.”

 Individuals with Parkinson’s may be eligible for Social Security Disability Insurance (SSDI) benefits if they are not able to continue working.
-To access an online assessment for SSDI eligibility, visit Expert.Allsup.com, or call (888) 841-2126.
+To access a Free SSDI Assessment online for SSDI eligibility, visit Expert.Allsup.com, or call (888) 841-2126.

 For more information on disability literacy education materials and the Allsup Post for a Purpose program, contact Tai Prohaska at firstname.lastname@example.org.